rsvsaha/react-DragAndDrop-PWA/README.md

 clickEvent | WorkFlow Name | The WorkFlow which will be executed on click event of the Button Component

 ### Text Component
 This is a Text message element which can be used as labels or static text areas.
-It has the following properties apart from positional properties

 Property | Input Type | Meaning
 -------- | ---------- | -------